Cavity Wall Insulation

 - Internal damp problems, possibly caused by warm air condensing onto cold spots, which haven’t been insulated properly

-- Growth of mould which occurs as a result of the damp
+- Growth of mold which occurs as a result of the damp

 - Dry rot caused by untreated damp affecting timbers